SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 conforms to the `ExpressionMacro` protocol.
 The `ExpressionMacro` protocol has one requirement, a `expansion(of:in:)` method that expands the AST.
-For the list of macro roles and their corresponding SwiftSystem protocols, see <doc:Attributes#attached> and <doc:Attributes#freestanding>
+For the list of macro roles and their corresponding SwiftSyntax protocols, see <doc:Attributes#attached> and <doc:Attributes#freestanding>
 in <doc:Attributes>.